viviRbi/vyNote/Maven-Servlet-step - QC.md

 - Static: non-interractive that provide generic info
 - Dynamic: runs on a web container, generate page on the fly by contacting database

-## Generic vs HttpServlet
+## GenericServlet vs HttpServlet
-- Generic: Can be used with any protocol, service() is abstract method and should be overridden
+- Generic Servlet: Can be used with any protocol, service() is abstract method and should be overridden
 - Http servlet: HTTP protocol only, service() need not be overidden and it can be replace with doGet, doPost

 ## Http error code